Tremis Dynamics FISH Class — Fighting in Someone’s House

 Then when it comes to safety, eye protection is needed if anyone in the class uses UTM rounds instead of lasers during those exercises.
 And then, you need to either have ASTM F1776-rated headgear during the force-on-force exercises, or you can borrow headgear that Garry can provide for students.
 Additionally, during force-on-force, when UTM rounds are used, you will want to cover all bare skin, which means long pants, long sleeves, and gloves.

-The Tremis Dynamics FISH Class Utilizes the Mantis Blackbeard System
+Each Tremis Dynamics FISH Class Utilizes the Mantis Blackbeard System

 For those of you who have never heard of the Mantis Blackbeard, I did a full review of their Mantis BlackbeardX AR15 Dry Fire System that you can read here.

-While the class allows for the use of a SIRT laser bolt, by far, the better option is the Mantis Blackbeard System (the original or the X).
+While the classes allow for the use of a SIRT laser bolt, by far, the better option is the Mantis Blackbeard System (the original or the X).
 And for those who have laser cartridges, those are NOT permitted for use in class.
 Essentially, what the Mantis Blackbeard system allows is for their Mantis BGC to be turned into a laser, and it allows you to reset your trigger every time without having to run the charging handle (on the Mantis, the charging handle is non-functioning).

-The majority of the exercises in the Tremis Dynamics FISH class will involve the use of laser trainers, with the addition of some UTM rounds for certain exercises, such as force-on-force.
+The majority of the exercises in each Tremis Dynamics FISH class will involve the use of laser trainers, with the addition of some UTM rounds for certain exercises, such as force-on-force.
 For anything where UTM rounds are used, a specific UTM conversion kit is used with your rifle to allow simunition rounds to be fired out of your personal rife.

 Related Article: Mantis X10 Elite: The Most Comprehensive Shooting System Ever